calebwillden/calebwillden.github.io/docs/_posts/2023-05-21-i-made-a-website.markdown

 My kind of garden might end out more like constantly letting things spew out, fall into the background and exist while I move onto other things.

 So rather than tend pages I create, I think I might just keep planting new things here.

+Yeah, that sounds a lot just like a blog...

 But who knows!
 I may find a fondness for certain pages and turn them into a hub of my knowledge and ramblings about certain topics.